 In 2010 she became part of the well-known veteran Barcelonan troupe CAMUT BAND.
 Having been introduced into the band during a spring/summer season in Teatro Goya and Sant Andreu Teatre in Barcelona, she was the first regular female dancer in the band’s well acclaimed shows Life is Rhythm and Big Drums.
 In 2011 she was part of the group when it premiered Africa-Camut-Barcelona with which she performed in renowned spaces as L’Auditori de Barcelona, Teatre Grec of Barcelona and the Murcia Three Cultures Festival among others.
 Currently, she is part of the company's new work SONORITATS which was premiered at the Temporada Alta Festival in Girona (November 2013) and effected season at Teatre Victoria in Barcelona (July 2014).

 Since the beginning and at the same time she was an active performer inside such diverse projects, she has been a regular tap teacher in different dance centers.
 As of 2012, she is part of the tap faculty of Escola Luthier, one of the leading tap centers in Barcelona.
 In parallel, she's invited to teach and perform in different international Tap festivals and workshops.
 (Warsaw, Stockholm, Madrid, Turin, Dallas, Vancouver, Los Angeles, etc.).
-To check the full list click here.
+Check the full list here.

 Her own creative trajectory was launched in 2011 as a result of GeTAP&GO – a project she developed together with Tap dancer Joan Terrasa.
 Along 2 consecutive years she directed, choregraphed and danced in different venues in Mallorca, which included both large scale theatres and outdoor events.
 Among different pieces that were put together inside of this project, she created Amélie.
 This short “tap poetry” has been accompanying her ever since in the different festivals and workshops she attended, and has been praised by audiences and other faculty members alike.